-In addition to direction from its Board of Directors, Powered for Patients is guided by a team of National Advisors who bring a range of expertise that spans public health preparedness, emergency management, cyber security and critical infrastructure protection.
+In addition to direction from its Board of Directors, Powered for Patients is guided by National Advisors who bring a range of expertise that spans public health preparedness, emergency management, cyber security and critical infrastructure protection.

-As Powered for Patients’ National Advisor for Cybersecurity and Infrastructure Resilience, Dr. Paul Stockton will help lead Powered for Patients activities in the area of infrastructure vulnerability assessment and development of action plans to strengthen critical infrastructure.
-Dr. Stockton will also support Powered for Patients as the organization expands its focus to address vulnerabilities in critical infrastructure sectors upon which healthcare facilities are heavily dependent.
+As Powered for Patients’ National Advisor for Cybersecurity and Infrastructure Resilience, Dr. Paul Stockton supports Powered for Patients activities in the area of infrastructure vulnerability assessment and development of action plans to strengthen critical infrastructure.
+Dr. Stockton also supports Powered for Patients as the organization expands its focus to address vulnerabilities in critical infrastructure sectors upon which healthcare facilities are heavily dependent.
 While safeguarding backup power and expediting power restoration for critical healthcare facilities is the core focus for Powered for Patients, the initiative also intends to address backup power reliability and prioritized restoration for water systems and wastewater treatment plants.
-A hospital or other critical healthcare facility with a properly functioning backup power system could still be rendered inoperable if access to water and wastewater treatment is lost.
+After all, a hospital or other critical healthcare facility with a properly functioning backup power system could still be rendered inoperable if access to water and wastewater treatment is lost.

 Dr. Stockton was twice awarded the Department of Defense Medal for Distinguished Public Service, DOD’s highest civilian award.
 The Department of Homeland Security awarded Dr. Stockton its Distinguished Public Service Medal.
 Dr. Stockton holds a Ph.D. from Harvard University and a BA from Dartmouth College.

 As Powered for Patients’ National Advisor for Temporary Emergency Power Planning, Pete Navesky helps Powered for Patients develop strategies and tactical plans to address the deployment of temporary emergency power assets to impacted facilities.